KaleaPorter/cse15l-lab-reports/LabReport4.md

 **Log into ieng6**
 ![Image](step4new.png)
 Keys pressed: `Ctrl-R` ssh `<enter>`
-The ssh `klporter@ieng6-202.ucsd.edu` command was somewhere in my search history, but I wasn’t sure so I used `Ctrl-R` to search for it and hit enter.
+The ssh `klporter@ieng6-202.ucsd.edu` command was somewhere in my search history, but I wasn’t sure so I used `Ctrl-R` to search for `ssh` and hit enter.
 I got successfully logged into `ieng6` without needing a password.
 Keys pressed: cs15`<tab><enter>`
 I used the tab key to finish writing cs15lwi24 to log into class and hit enter.